Whoopi Goldberg

 Whoopi Goldberg's third husband – Lyle Trachtenberg

-Goldberg became a grandmother early: her daughter Alexandrea gave birth at sixteen, naming the girl Amara.
-Whoopi was just over thirty at the time.
-Later, Alex had two more children, and by her 60th birthday, her granddaughter delighted her with a great-granddaughter.
+Goldberg became a young grandmother when her daughter Alexandrea had a baby at sixteen, naming her Amara.
+Whoopi was barely thirty herself.
+Alex later had two more kids, and by Whoopi's 60th birthday, her granddaughter had given her a great-granddaughter.

 Whoopi Goldberg with her daughter and granddaughter